geyslein/tsm_tsm-extractor/README.md

 # @TODO

-- [ ] Where optional parser arguments (like "delimter", "timestamp fromat" and so on) should come from?
-  - JSON Object as command line parameter?
-Then the scheduler has to manage this
-  - Or querying the DSM backend?
-Then we have do add another component
-  - Current favorite: Get them from thing properties (JSON)
 - [ ] Naming: Maybe tsm-ingest-dispatcher is better?
 - [ ] What about the data model changes from FROST STA (e.g. "position")
 - [ ] Strictness: What to do with violated unique constraints, for